markjbrown/cosmos-db-design-patterns/event-sourcing/README.md

 This sample demonstrates:

-- ✅ This will show how to create an Azure Function that will simulate shopping cart events for an event sourcing pattern which appends events to Azure Cosmos DB.
+- ✅ This will show how to create an Azure Function that will simulate an HTTP endpoint for capturing shopping cart events, then append those events to a container of `CartEvents` in Azure Cosmos DB.

 ## Common scenario